stillzhl/thrly-corne-zmk/README.md

 # thrly's ZMK configuration

-> This config is for a 6-col corne (wireless version from [Typeractive](https://typeractive.xyz/)), but I'm gradually trying to wittle it down to a smaller 36-key 5-col...
+> This config is for a 6-col corne (wireless version from [Typeractive](https://typeractive.xyz/)), but I'm gradually trying to wittle it down to a smaller custom 36-key 5-col that I'm designing myself...

 For more explanations and reflections on this customization, see [my blog post](https://thrly.com/blog/thoughts-on-customising-a-split-keyboard-layout/) on this keymap.